Skip to main content

 • Many misinterpret that DevOps transformation is merely technical.

-• DevOps covers processes and platforms, tools and technology, governance and metrics, people and culture, as well as management.
+• DevOps covers processes and platforms, tools and technology, governance and metrics, people and culture, and management.

 • Understanding DevOps culture and core practices is crucial for successful DevOps transformation.